Three aspects of the MSTCI problem: Lower bounds of the intersection number

 \begin{itemize} \item $l_{n,m}$ is at most $\frac{1}{5} \cap(G)$. \item minimum $\cap(G)$ (red line) is increasing -this will be related with a conjectural result in the next subsection. \item maximum $\cap(G)$ (blue line) is not increasing; in particular is decreasing for $m=24$ this is precisely the set of graphs that contains the ``last'' graph without a universal vertex (see Lemma \ref{lemma:dense_graphs}).
 In the next section we will see that this densest graph without a universal vertex achieves the maximum $\cap(G)$ for $m=24$. \item $K_8$ has maximum intersection number; it seems reasonable to consider that $K_n$ has maximum intersection number for $n$-node connected graphs. \end{itemize}

 Important remark: recall that the intersection number is the number of pairwise intersections of a solution of the MSTCI problem.
-So a graph with maximum $\cap(G)$ for a fixed $m$ is a graph such that its intersection number is greater than or equal to the intersection number of any other graph of $m$ nodes.
-This should not be confused with the number of pairwise intersections of the problem of finding a spanning tree that maximizes the number of pairwise intersections.
+Therefore, a graph with maximum $\cap(G)$ for a fixed $m$ is a graph such that its intersection number is greater than or equal to the intersection number of any other graph of $m$ nodes.
+This should not be confused with the number of pairwise intersections of the problem of finding a spanning tree that maximizes such number.